 Natural gas incidents garner plenty of attention in the US when they occur.
 In many cases, these incidents occur due to the following reasons:

-Injuries from gas explosions in Texas can occur in a variety of ways, and they can be caused by the explosion itself or by secondary impacts.
+Injuries from gas explosions can occur in a variety of ways, and they can be caused by the explosion itself or by secondary impacts.
 Injuries from the initial blast pressure wave of the explosion can include injuries to the lungs, gastrointestinal tract, middle ear, and brain.

 Victims can also be harmed due to being thrown by the blast and flying debris.
 In many cases, victims sustain blunt force trauma such as bone fractures and brain injuries due to being thrown by the explosion.
 Flying debris can lead to eye injuries, traumatic amputations, lacerations, and other penetrating injuries.